-INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE SIX-MONTH PERIOD ENDED 30 JUNE 2018 (All amounts in Euro thousands unless otherwise stated)
+INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE NINE-MONTH PERIOD ENDED 30 SEPTEMBER 2018

 The standard will affect primarily the accounting for operating leases.
-As at the reporting date, the Company has non-cancellable operating lease commitments of \in 12,5 million.
+As at the reporting date, the Company has non-cancellable operating lease commitments of €11,4 million.
 However, the Company has not yet determined to what extent these commitments will result in the recognition of an asset and a liability for future payments and how this will affect the Company's profit and classification of cash flows.
 This is due to the fact that, some of the commitments may be covered by the exception for short-term and low-value leases and some commitments may relate to arrangements that will not qualify as leases under IFRS 16.
 The Company expects to complete the assessment of the impact from the implementation of the new standard by 31 December 2018.